wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 #### Using a mnemonic
 Many stakers will have generated their validators from a mnemonic.
 A mnemonic is a 24-word phrase from which withdrawal and validator keys are derived using a path.

-- m/12381/3600/_i_/0 is the path to the _i_th withdrawal key, where _i_ starts at 0 for the first validator, 1 for the second validator, _etc._
+- m/12381/3600/_i_/0 is the path to a withdrawal key, where _i_ starts at 0 for the first validator, 1 for the second validator, _etc._
-- m/12381/3600/_i_/0/0 is the path to the _i_th validator key, where _i_ starts at 0 for the first validator, 1 for the second validator, _etc._
+- m/12381/3600/_i_/0/0 is the path to a validator key, where _i_ starts at 0 for the first validator, 1 for the second validator, _etc._

 The first step will be to confirm that the mnemonic provides the appropriate validator key.
 To do so run:

 ```
-ethdo account derive --mnemonic='abandon ... art' --path='m/12381/3600/0/0/0'
+ethdo account derive --mnemonic='abandon … art' --path='m/12381/3600/0/0/0'
 ```

 replacing the first '0' in the path with the validator number (remember that numbering starts at 0 for the first validator).
 This will provide an output similar to: